Last updated on October 20th, 2023.

 - Better breathing: Yoga can help to improve the function of the lungs and diaphragm, leading to deeper and more efficient breathing.

-- Improved cardiovascular health: Yoga can help to lower blood pressure and improve circulation, which can help to reduce the risk of heart disease.
+- Improved cardiovascular health: Yoga can help lower blood pressure and improve circulation, which can help reduce the risk of heart disease.

 - Improved digestion: Yoga can help to improve digestion and elimination by stimulating the internal organs and promoting healthy bowel movements.

-- Better sleep: Yoga can help to improve the quality of sleep, making it easier to fall asleep and stay asleep.
+- Better sleep: Yoga can help improve the quality of sleep, making it easier to fall and stay asleep.

-- Increased focus and concentration: Yoga can help to increase focus and concentration, which can be beneficial for work or school.
+- Increased focus and concentration: Yoga can help increase focus and concentration, which can benefit work or school.

-- Increased self-awareness: Yoga can help to increase self-awareness and body awareness, which can help to improve overall well-being.
+- Increased self-awareness: Yoga can help increase self-awareness and body awareness, which can help improve overall well-being.

 Getting Started Practicing Yoga